+There’s still no known antidote for Xarelto (rivaroxaban) to reverse its effects whenever a bleeding accident occurs.
 This blood thinner medication is used to treat and prevent the risk of stroke and pulmonary embolism in patients with atrial fibrillation and deep vein thrombosis.
-However, it does much more than reduce the chance of a dangerous blood clot from forming.
+However, it does much more than reducing the chance of a dangerous blood clot from forming.

 The absence of a Xarelto antidote

 There’s no real Xarelto antidote available that provides an effective bleeding reversal.
+So what a person could do whenever a bleeding to death accident happens?
+Seeking emergency treatment is mandatory, but even in a hospital setting, there’s very little that doctors could do.
 Vitamin K is totally ineffective due to the different mechanism of action.
 Other standard treatment options such as administration of prothrombin complex concentrate (PCC) or fibrinogen are equally ineffective and have been ruled out by several clinical trials.

-Even dialysis is not an adequate solution, since it does not flush the drug out of the patient’s body do to rivaroxabans highly bound plasma proteins.
+Even dialysis is not an adequate solution since it does not flush the drug out of the patient’s body because rivaroxaban is highly bound to plasma proteins.
 Waiting or providing blood transfusions is the only treatment option available for physicians.

 A new future antidote?

-Recently, the US Food and Drugs Administration (FDA) granted approval for an antidote to reverse the effects of Xarelto’s close “brother” medication Pradaxa (dabigatran).
-This antidote, called Praxbind (idarucizumab) however, is a monoclonal antibody fragment, meaning that it possesses a very specific action mechanism, so it’s effective only for Pradaxa itself.
+Recently, the U.S. Food and Drug Administration (FDA) granted approval for an antidote to reverse the effects of Xarelto’s close “brother” medication Pradaxa (dabigatran).
+This antidote, called Praxbind (idarucizumab) however, is a monoclonal antibody fragment, meaning that it possesses a very specific action mechanism, so it is effective only for Pradaxa itself.

 Two different molecules have been investigated in the past as possible rivaroxaban antidotes and are currently under trial to assess their effectiveness and safety.
 The first potential reversal agent is Ciraparantag (PER977) manufactured by Peroshpere and Daiichi Sankyo.
 Ciraparantag should act by reversing the blood thinner’s anticoagulant activity after just a single intravenous administration, not requiring a continuous infusion in order to keep the reversal maintained.
 Although Ciraparantag has been originally engineered to reverse the actions of several heparins and the other Novel Oral Anticoagulant (NOAC) Edoxaban, the manufacturer intended to seek FDA approval as an antidote for rivaroxaban as well.